harpiats/core/README.md

   sessionId: string;
 };

-// Create a WebSocket route for chat app.ws<CustomWebSocketData>("/chat", {
+// Create a WebSocket route for the chat app.ws<CustomWebSocketData>("/chat", {
   // Called when a new WebSocket connection is opened open(ws) {
     const data = ws.data;

-    console.log("New WebSocket connection opened at /chat");
+    console.log("New WebSocket connection opened on /chat");

-    data.userId = "123"; // Set custom data
+    // Set custom data for this connection data.userId = "123";
     data.username = "Alice";
     data.sessionId = "abc";

     ws.send(`Welcome to the chat, ${data.username}!`);
   },